Extension Honored Instructor Laurie Ann Doyle is no stranger to revisiting her writing.

 In the Post-Baccalaureate Certificate Program in Writing, Laurie Blanton is gaining new tools and structure to finesse her psychological fiction novels.

-Re-entering the health care field after six years as a stay-at-home mom, Susan Dugan looks to the Professional Program in Health Advocacy to supplement her Master of Social Work and Master of
+Re-entering the health care field after six years as a stay-at-home mom, Susan Dugan looks to the Certificate Program in Health Advocacy to supplement her Master of Social Work and Master of

 Stephanie Laila Tuxen Bisgaard draws on her experience as a clinical psychologist in Copenhagen, Denmark, to enhance the lively discussions in her Counseling and Psychology courses at Extension.